Addiction Treatment for Massachusetts College Students

 - Campuses across the Commonwealth are often tobacco-free, and organizations such as Tobacco-Free UMass Amherst support students refraining from tobacco use.

 - The Office of Prevention and Education (OPEN) at Northeastern University offers a nonjudgmental and supportive environment for students to check in to assess drinking and drug use behavior.
-It is open for all students who are seeking information on personal health and wellness.
+It is open to all students who are seeking information on personal health and wellness.